NEURONE-IL/neurone/README.md

         $ cd ~/neurone-master
         $ docker-compose down

-8. You access your NEURONE simulation instance through a web browser by entering your IP or DNS address, use the following ports to access and configure NEURONE when deployed:
+8. You can access your NEURONE simulation instance through a web browser by entering your IP or DNS address or use the following ports to access and configure NEURONE when deployed:

     | Application | Port   | Description                                                                        |
     |-------------|--------|------------------------------------------------------------------------------------|